+ What is resilience?

 + HOW DO YOU RESPOND TO EACH CHILD'S SPECIFIC NEEDS?

-+ DO GROUP WORKSHOPS WORK WELL FOR ALL CHILDREN?
++ DO GROUP WORKSHOPS/CAMPS WORK WELL FOR ALL CHILDREN?

 Not always.
 To gain the most from the group process, children need to be able to work well as part of a group.
 They need to be able to take instructions from an adult and be able to self-regulate.
-We also may not be able to work with your child if they are experiencing significant challenges.
 Our focus needs to be on helping all the children in the group strengthen their resilience and if a child is overly disruptive and struggling to engage, or if a child requires too much 1-1 attention, it can prevent the group process from working.
 In such an instance we would suggest that 1-1 coaching might be a better solution.
 Alternatively, you may want to speak to your GP and seek a referral to a health professional.

 + DO YOU OFFER TRIAL CLASSES FOR YOUR WORKSHOPS?

-+ MY CHILD IS IN KINDERGARTEN - IS S/HE TOO YOUNG FOR YOUR WORKSHOPS?
++ MY CHILD IS IN KINDERGARTEN - IS S/HE TOO YOUNG FOR YOUR WORKSHOPS/CAMPS?

 There is no yes or no answer to this, it really depends on your child and a range of other factors.
 So, we would suggest that you reach out to us so that we can discuss this with you.